25 June 2026

 We've partnered with Compare The Market to to help you compare car insurance and apply online.

-Sales of electric vehicles (EVs) in Australia are booming, accounting for almost one in ten new cars sold in 2024.
+Sales of electric vehicles (EVs) in Australia are booming, accounting for one in five new cars sold.
 With a growing range of EV makes and models on offer, it’s now easier and more affordable than ever for Australians to make the switch.

-As with any car, having the right insurance is essential – but not all policies are the same, especially when it comes to covering the specialised needs of an EV.
-That’s why it’s worth comparing your options to find a policy that fits your EV and your budget.
+Having the right insurance is essential, but not all policies are the same, especially when it comes to covering the specialised needs of an EV.
+Comparing your options can help you find a policy that fits your EV and your budget.

 What does insurance for an electric car cover?